juergenweb/FrontendForms/README.md

 This validator accepts 2 parameters:

-* Treshold: An integer between 0 and 100.> 0 means that anything is allowed (not strict), and 100 means very strict.
+* Treshold: An integer between 0 and 100.
+0 means that anything is allowed (not strict), and 100 means very strict.
 By default, a value of 50 is set.
-You can select a value between 0 and 100 to set the severity.
-The higher the value, the faster a text is identified as SPAM.
-Sometimes the value can also be set too high.
-This simply has to be tried out in practice
+You can select a value between 0 and 100 to set the sensitivity.
+The higher the value, the more likely it is that a text will be identified as SPAM.
+Sometimes it may be that the value has been set too high and non-SPAM texts are inadvertently identified as SPAM.
+This simply has to be tried out in practice, which value is suitable.
+There is no ideal value.
 * Exclusion array: You can add an array that contains all the names of the checks that you don't want to run

 ```php